 What do I need to know?

-Our ship passenger lists are a great place to start when you are searching for a family member who may have arrived in Victoria by boat.
+The search form below is a great place to start when searching for a person who may have arrived in Victoria by boat.
 An “assisted” immigrant had their voyage subsidised from the UK by the Victorian government for the purpose of being employed on their arrival.
-Did the person travel from Britain to Victoria between 1839 and 1871 through government assistance?

 How do I search?

-- Search by any keyword you may know (for example the name, year, ship etc.)
+- Search by any or several keywords you may know (for example, the name, year, ship, and so on)

-- Some names may be abbreviated (for example ' J' Smith or 'Mr' Smith)
+- Some names may be abbreviated (for example, J Smith or simply Mr Smith)

 What are in these records?

 The records were lists of “assisted” immigrants (they had their voyage from the United Kingdom subsidised by the Victorian government for the purpose of being employed on their arrival).
 You will see: first name and surname, marital status, age, sex, ports of embarkation and disembarkation, native country and county, religion, ability to read and write, occupation, “disposal” (employer on arrival), ship captain, dates of departure and arrival at each port, total number of passengers.

 Find passengers in these lists